vitelabs/vite-wiki/docs/tutorial/node/install.md

 ### Description of installation directory

-**Installation directory**：Refers to the folder where the gvite startup scripts and configuration file are located.
-For example, the installation directory path is: `~/gvite-${version}-${os}`
+**Installation directory**：Refers to the folder where gvite startup scripts and configuration file are located.
+For example, `~/gvite-${version}-${os}`

 * `gvite`： Gvite executable file
 * `bootstrap`： Startup script
-* `node_config.json`： Configuration file [configuration description](./node_config.md)
+* `node_config.json`： Configuration file.
+See [configuration description](./node_config.md)

 ### Ports

 The system default ports are 8483/8484.
-If you are with default ports, please ensure that they are not occupied by other programs or blocked by the firewall.
+If you are using default ports, please ensure that they are not occupied by other programs or blocked by firewall.

 ```bash
  netstat -nlp|grep 8483
 ```

-To determine if the default ports are occupied.
-Gvite will display the following messages if the program is started up successfully.
+Check if the default ports are occupied.
+Gvite will display the following messages if it boots successfully.

 ```
 netstat -nlp|grep 8483